cober2019/ACIApps/README.rst

     **- Encap Finder**

         Finds L2 encapsulation and all fabric policies assigned to them.
-It will also show you where the encap is locationed in your fabric
+It will also show you where the encap is locationed in your fabric.

     **- Endpoint Finder**